Pinterest recently added the ability to verify your website. This is an easy way to make your brand stand out just a little bit more on their website.

 Finally, go back to the open Pinterest page, and click the link at the bottom to finish the process.
 And that’s it!
 Your site is now verified, which will help your listing stand out that much more.

 Wondering how businesses are using Pinterest?
-Check out a few case studies Pinterest themselves put together.
+Check out a few success stories Pinterest themselves put together.
 They’ve also created a short guide to best practices in a section on their site called What Works.

 P.S.
 If you haven’t already, be sure to follow the T&S Web Design boards over on Pinterest.